Beach Comber's Guide to Seashore Life

 About the Author

-Duane Sept's passion for wildlife has brought him to study his subjects and to work with them throughout North America as a biologist, naturalist, writer, professional photographer, and environmental consultant.
-His photographs and writings have been published in numerous periodicals, books, displays, and calendars.
-He is the author of eighteen previous books, including "A Photographic Guide to Seashore Life in the North Atlantic: Canada to Cape Cod", and lives in Halfmoon Bay, British Columbia.
+Duane Sept's passion for wildlife has brought him to study his subjects and to work throughout western Canada as a biologist, writer, professional photographer and environmental consultant.
+His photographs and writings have been published in numerous periodicals, including "BBC Wildlife", "Canadian Wildlife", "Nature Canada" and "Outdoor Canada".
+He lives with his wife and two children on the Sunshine Coast of British Columbia.